everydaycookingtips.com

 Preparation Steps

-• Season the pesto with salt and freshly ground black pepper to taste.
+• Taste and adjust seasoning with additional salt and freshly ground black pepper if desired.

-• Serve immediately, optionally garnished with extra Parmesan cheese and pine nuts.
+• Serve immediately, garnished with extra grated Parmesan cheese.

 Notes